SamipPoudel58/nodejs-ts-google-oauth/blog.md

 app.use("/profile", profileRoutes);
 ```

-The next problem we need to tackle is that, anyone can access the `/profile` route.
-We don't want that, we only want those user who are logged in to access that page.
+The next problem we need to tackle is that anyone can access the `/profile` route.
+We don't want that, we only want those users who are logged in to access that page.

-So to handle this lets create a middleware function, in you `profileRoutes.ts` create a function checkAuth
+So to handle this let's create a middleware function, in your `profileRoutes.ts` create a function "checkAuth".

 ```ts
 const checkAuth = (req: Request, res: Response, next: NextFunction) => {